5.1.3. Method of solution

 • conversion from power to flux (important for reactor applications),

-• calculation of emission spectra, and
+• calculation of emission spectra,

 5.1.3.1.1.
 Generation of Problem-dependent Transition Matrix